AlexHedley/blog/src/input/posts/XamarinCommunityToolkit.md

 ---
 title: Xamarin CommunityToolkit
+# lead:
 tags:
   - programming
   - xamarin
+  - dotnet
 author: AlexHedley
 # description:
 published: 2020-07-10
+# image:
+# imageattribution:
 ---

 The [Xamarin CommunityToolkit](https://github.com/xamarin/XamarinCommunityToolkit) is a reboot of an old set of helpful additions to Xamarin for example

 - Behaviors
 - Controls